 Original windows were made using traditional techniques that are hard to imitate today due to modern building regulations, and their unnecessary replacement erodes the character of period homes.
-This means it’s vital that very effort is made to preserve and maintain original windows where possible.
+This means it’s vital that very effort is made to preserve and maintain original windows or restore your original sash windows where possible.

 Single-glazed windows are often replaced with double glazing due to a fear of inefficiency.
 But you are unlikely to ever see a return on fuel bills, while the originals could have been upgraded.
 However, if they are too rotten to repair, inappropriate modern designs are present, or you are extending, you need to source authentic-looking new designs.

 Windows are priced individually, but for the purposes of working out rough costs over large areas, these estimates are presented in metre square.

 - Softwood casements: from £200 to £350 per m2

 - Hardwood casements: from £350 to £500 per m2

 - Timber sash windows: from £800 to £3,000 per m2

 - Metal windows: from £300 to £600 per m2